karagenit/todo/README.md

 - auto delete start dates in the past
 - allow searching for tasks; deduplicate tasks
 - clear date button
+- zero P tasks should appear before tasks with a due date in the past...

 ## Devlog